top of page

 6. Unprecedented Streak of Consecutive Wins (All Competitions) - English Top-Flight Record: 21 (19 December 2020 - 2 March 2021)

-7. Most Consecutive League Wins: 18 (26 August – 27 December 2017)
+7. They have the record for the most consecutive League wins: 18 (26 August – 27 December 2017)

-9. Man City are the first team ever in the Champions League to score three or more goals in seven consecutive matches, and they're also one of only three teams, along with Barcelona and Bayern Munich, to accomplish this in four consecutive away games.
+9. Man City are the first team ever in the Champions League to score three or more goals in seven consecutive matches, and they're also one of only three teams, along with Barcelona and Bayern Munich, to accomplish this in four straight away games.

-10. On March 6th, Man City became the first team in major European competitions to score three or more goals in nine consecutive home matches, starting from their 5-0 win over FC Copenhagen in October 2022.
+10. On March 6th 2024, Man City became the first team in major European competitions to score three or more goals in nine consecutive home matches, starting from their 5-0 win over FC Copenhagen in October 2022.
 In this game, they took a 2-0 lead within nine minutes, the fastest in their Champions League history and the quickest by an English team since Manchester United did so against Bayern Munich in April 2010, achieving the same margin by the seventh minute.

 Follow Think Football Ideas across our social channels, on Facebook, [X]Twitter and Instagram.